StormRooijers/Thesis/README.md

 # Table of content
-- In the analysis folder, the descriptive analysis can be found.
+- In the analysis folder, the steps of descriptive analysis can be found.
 - In the data folder, the databases used in the descriptive analysis can be found.
 - In the Twitter sentiment folder, the approach of collecting tweets and the VADER sentiment analysis can be found.